Delnegend/artistdb-rs/README.md

 <samp>

+## 🔁 Refactoring

+Fuzzy matching string is something I would do if I don't control the input, a.k.a. writing software for others, but in this case, I can.
+So I'm replacing the `supported_socials` and `unavatar_socials` Vectors with HashMaps.

 ## ❓ Re-evaluate my decision

-Why do I even need `wasm`?
-Why not leverage the power of the build step with `artist-json-builder` and produce standardized JSON files?
+Realizing I could leverage the power of the build step with `artist-json-builder` and produce standardized JSON files, I removed the wasm part.

 ## 🔨 restructure "artists.toml"